ErikMeinders/Friday13/README.md

 Then I wondered if the pattern of weekdays would repeat any sooner than after 4800 months, thats what leapeat.py aims to find out.

-It uses a module in this repo named find_repeat
+It uses a module in this repo named find_repeat.

+find_repeat finds the shortest continuously repeating pattern in a list

 find_repeat_test.py is a standalone test-script for the find_repeat module.